 How to find the best company for customer service

-This analysis used insurance quotes for thousands of ZIP codes in the 10 biggest states in the U.S. Our sample drivers were 50-year-old men and women driving a 2015 Honda Civic EX, and the drivers were single and had clean driving records.
+This analysis used insurance quotes for thousands of ZIP codes in the 10 most populated states in the U.S. Our sample drivers were 50-year-old men and women driving a 2015 Honda Civic EX, and the drivers were single and had clean driving records.

 The policy used was a full coverage policy, including liability, comprehensive and collision insurance.
 Limits and deductibles are listed below.